What next?

 Some people with pulmonary fibrosis receive a lung transplant.
 With any transplanted organs, including the lungs, there is a risk of rejection.
 If this occurs and is not treated, the transplanted organ can become damaged and will stop functioning.
 It is difficult to know if lung transplant rejection is happening, and people who receive a transplant need frequent tests to detect this.

 The SENTINEL study aims to find out if a small patch of skin transplanted at the same time as the lung, from the same donor, can help to detect signs of transplant rejection earlier.
 This is called a sentinel skin flap.
-The skin is transplanted to the lower arm and acts as a way to visually check for potential rejection, showing a red rash.
+The skin is transplanted to the lower arm and may act as a way to visually check for potential rejection, showing a red rash.
 Currently, for lung transplants the only way to determine rejection is by doing a biopsy of the lung.
 It may also help to protect the lung transplant itself from rejection damage.

 What is involved?